 Living the Dream

 Fast forward to now.
 I am in the middle of living out a dream of mine: attending seminary.
-(I am actually living out a literal dream I had four years ago that completely changed my heart toward seminary, my future, and on the potential joy of returning to school.
+(I am actually living out a literal dream I had four years ago that completely changed my heart toward seminary and on the potential joy of returning to school.
 But that’s another story.)

 I get to study and write papers about topics that I find fascinating.
 I get to devote my time to learning!
 I also have a part-time job doing something else I love (teaching piano).
 I’ve even found a church where I can worship my heart out and even take steps to serve and be known (which if you know my story, is huge for me).
 What could be better, right?